tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 > Note that we did not add `GITHUB_CLIENT_SECRET` to the config exports.
 This is the a secret key that should only be used from the server and should not be accessible through the browser.

-At this point **you should be able to authenticate with GitHub**!
+After restarting the dev server **you should be able to authenticate with GitHub**!
 Click the 'Edit This Site' button again and try to authenticate.
 If auth is successful, you should see another modal prompting you to create a fork, go ahead and do so.

 ![github-create-fork-step](/img/github-open-auth-cna/create-fork-step.png)